-An important issue is whether there should be a unified supervisory agency as in Australia, Canada, Denmark, Iceland, Japan, Norway, Korea, Singapore, Sweden, and the United Kingdom, for example, or instead one should adopt various models of splintered agency arrangements as in the majority of countries (see, for example, Abrams and Taylor (2000) for a discussion).
+An important issue is whether there should be a unified supervisory agency, as in Australia, Canada, Denmark, Iceland, Japan, Korea, Norway, Singapore, Sweden and the UK, for example, or whether, instead, one should adopt various models of splintered agency arrangements as in the majority of countries (for a discussion of this, see, for example, Abrams and Taylor (2000)).
 A disaggregated approach to supervision could work well, even for a country trying to develop its financial system from a low base.
 In addition, the country, for historical reasons, may feel comfortable with a non-unified approach.
 Moreover, the financing of a unified agency outside the central bank may prove difficult for the country.

-In the case of Sierra Leone, it would seem reasonable that, despite its history, a single, unified agency would have several advantages which are important for an accelerated development of its financial system.
-First, there would be efficiency gains - economies of scale in regulatory activity - in the form of savings on administration, infrastructure, data collection and management;11 absence of a need for modalities to share information and establish cooperative committees and the like with other agencies; efficient use of highly trained and experienced experts in short supply coupled with the ability to pay them well and hence to retain them in the public sector; ability to finance continuous training of staff in-house or externally; and externalities in knowledge and information sharing among staff of varied expertise in close proximity to each other (clustering effect).
-Second, it makes sense to encourage financial conglomerates and, for these, unified supervision is advantageous; overall risk-assessment for the whole enterprise is important, because problems in one area will spill over to other areas.
-Third, products across subsectors are becoming more and more similar and hence directly competitive; regulatory neutrality can be better attained with unified supervision.
-Fourth, there will be little or no risk of financial services falling between the cracks due to lack of clarity of supervision authority in a dynamic financial services environment, foreign regulators will have to deal with only one supervisory agency, and the accountability problem is simplified as everyone will know the agency that is responsible for the supervision of the financial services industry and hence for any lapse or mistake.
-Finally, the gains from clustering and accessing global value chains will be better appreciated, and hence facilitated, by a single unified regulator.
+In the case of Sierra Leone, it would seem reasonable that, despite its history, a single, unified agency would have several advantages that are important for an accelerated development of its financial system.
+First, there would be efficiency gains-economies of scale in regulatory activity-in the form of savings on administration, infrastructure, data collection and management; an absence of a need for modalities to share information and establish cooperative committees and the like with other agencies; efficient use of highly trained and experienced experts in short supply, coupled with the ability to pay them well and, hence, to retain them in the public sector; ability to finance continuous training of staff in-house or externally; and externalities in knowledge and information sharing among staff of varied expertise in close proximity to each other (the clustering effect).
+Second, it makes sense to encourage financial conglomerates 10 and, for these, unified supervision is advantageous.
+Overall risk-assessment for the whole enterprise is important, because problems in one area will spill over to other areas.
+Third, products across subsectors are becoming increasingly similar and, hence, directly competitive; regulatory neutrality can be better attained with unified supervision.
+Fourth, there will be little or no risk of financial services falling between the cracks due to lack of clarity of supervision authority in a dynamic financial-services environment, foreign regulators will only have to deal with one supervisory agency, and the accountability problem will be simplified since everyone will know the agency that is responsible for the supervision of the all had support services for Information Services and Human Resources that were seriously suboptimal in size.
+It also proved much easier and more effective for the FSA to represent UK interests in Brussels and at the huge range of international regulatory meetings than it had been for the individual regulators.